nsxiv/nsxiv-extra/README.md

 ## User scripts

-Here are some examples scripts which add new and commonly requested functionality to nsxiv:
+Some examples scripts which add new and commonly requested functionality to nsxiv.
+These are meant to be minimal examples, users are encouraged to modify them to fit their use-cases.

 | Name | Comments |
 | :--  | :--      |